edgelesssys/constellation/docs/versioned_docs/version-2.1/architecture/overview.md

 ## About key management and cryptographic primitives

 Encryption of data at-rest, in-transit, and in-use is the fundamental building block for confidential computing and Constellation.
-Learn more about the [keys and cryptographic primitives](keys.md) used in Constellation and about [encrypted persistent storage](encrypted-storage.md).
+Learn more about the [keys and cryptographic primitives](keys.md) used in Constellation, [encrypted persistent storage](encrypted-storage.md), and [network encryption](networking.md).